nasa/Transform-to-Open-Science/resources/year_of_open_science_cookbook/Strengthen_year_of_open_science.md

 *If you are an open science practitioner or part of an organization committed to reflecting open science principles in your policy, funding, and governance, then TOPS invites you to join us in strengthening open science through your participation in the Year of Open science.*

-## Budget for Year of Open Science Activities {#budget-for-year-of-open-science-activities}
+## Budget for Year of Open Science Activities

 **What is it?**